A Message from the President

 grades and breaking the jaws of bystanders and wearing masks

 and robbing people at gunpoint has the potential to shape an

 image of the University that only we, together, can confront

-with a firm commitment to our highest slogans.
-That's why I'm
+with a constant repetition of our highest slogans.
+That's why

 I want to ask everyone in the Rutgers community